timbeaudet/knowledge_base/faq/today.md

-# Today is 2019-06-22
+# Today is 2019-06-23

 ## Objectives for the day:

-- Start designing out the next game.
-- How will it play?
-- How will it get developed?
-- How will it be interesting?
+- Start working on a basic track editor for Turbo Boom!
+- Potential market research for obstacle driving games in 2018.

 ## Purpose

-- Bring the vision of "Turbo Boom!" to life.
+- Ensure the tool won't take more time than it is worth.